hamacekh/Zpevnik/readme.txt

 Installation
 ------------
 Download and install MiKTeX from http://miktex.org/download .
+It is necessary to restart windows after instalation.
 If you already have MiKTeX or Tex Live, you can skip this.

 Usage
 -----